 When the first line of toys proved a success, Hasbro commissioned Mainframe Entertainment to bring the line to life in a new animated series.
 Beast Wars: Transformers was developed by Larry DiTillio and Bob Forward as the first completely CGI Transformers series.
 The Generation 2 cartoon and commercials did make use of some CGI, but as it recycled episodes from the original Transformers cartoon it was mostly traditional animation.

-The series followed as the Maximals and Predacons crash-landed on a primitive planet rife with pure raw Energon—the substance that powers the Transformers.
-However, it was too much of a good thing and could cause the Transformers to short-circuit after prolonged regular exposure.
-To combat it, both sides scanned the planet’s surface for lifeforms and adopt them as their alternate forms to shield them from the Energon.
-As the series progressed, it was revealed that the Maximals and Predacons were from 300 years in the future of the Transformer mythos and had somehow teleported back in time to prehistoric Earth where the Autobots and Decepticons still slept after crashing, awaiting reactivation in the modern day.
+The series followed as the Maximals and Predacons crash-landed on a primitive planet rife with pure raw Energon—the substance that powers Cybertonians.
+However, it was too much of a good thing and could cause them to short-circuit after prolonged exposure.
+To combat it, both sides scanned the planet’s surface for lifeforms and adopted them as their alternate forms to shield them from the Energon.
+As the series progressed, it was revealed that the Maximals and Predacons were from 300 years in the future of the Transformers mythos and had somehow teleported back in time to prehistoric Earth where the Autobots and Decepticons still slept after their own crash-landing, awaiting reactivation in the modern day of 1984.

 Because of the expense of creating a new character model, the roster was decidedly smaller than other Transformers media; allowing for a greater focus on character development.
 The Maximals were led by Optimus Primal (Garry Chalk), who had taken the form of a silverback gorilla.
 Under his command initially were the intelligent Rhinox (Richard Newman), a rhinoceros; recon expert Rattrap (Scott McNeil), an African rat; and youthful and inexperienced Cheetor (Ian James Corlett), a cheetah.

 The Predacons were led by Megatron (not to be confused with the Decepticon version of Megatron, voiced by David Kaye), a Tyrannosaurus Rex.
 Begrudgingly under him were Scorponok (Don Brown), a scorpion; Terrorsaur (Doug Parker), a Pteranodon; Tarantulas (Alec Willows), a tarantula; Waspinator (McNeil), a wasp; and Dinobot (McNeil), a velociraptor.
-To allow for additional characters to be introduced as they were created for the toy line, a subplot was added that showed the Maximal ship ejecting unformatted protoforms into orbit.
-A competition arose between the factions to retrieve a protoform when it fell to Earth to program it to their side.
+To allow for additional characters to be introduced as they were created for the toy line, a subplot was added that showed the Maximal ship ejecting unformatted protoforms into orbit (these were blank slates at the beginning of a Cybertronian’s life cycle awaiting programming into the kind of bot they will be).
+A competition arose between the factions to retrieve a protoform when it fell to Earth and program it to their respective side.

 Mainframe was retained as the production company for the show, but very few of the personnel involved in making it a success was.
 Beast Hunters, as the series was originally to be titled, went into development for FOX’s Fox Kids programming block; making it the first Transformers series to be made for a network rather than syndication.
-Because of their good relationship with FOX in the production of Godzilla: The Series, Bob Skir and Marty Isenberg were brought on as the showrunners and head writers, which caused them to pass up their “dream project” of working on an Avengers cartoon (that cartoon became the widely-panned Avengers: United They Stand).
+Because of their good relationship with FOX in the production of Godzilla: The Series, Bob Skir and Marty Isenberg were brought on as the showrunners and head writers, which caused them to pass up their “dream project” of working on an Avengers cartoon (which may have been a good thing as that cartoon became the widely-panned Avengers: United They Stand).

 |Megatron in charge.|

-The series’ premise came from an outline by Marv Wolfman, despite fellow comicbook veteran Steve Gerber turning in a “wildly original take on Transformers” (as described by then-Mainframe head Dan Didio).
+The series’ premise came from an outline by Marv Wolfman, despite fellow comic book veteran Steve Gerber turning in a “wildly original take on Transformers” (as described by then-Mainframe head Dan Didio).
 The show would center on the Maximals returning to Cybertron to find it under the control of Megatron.
 Hasbro wanted to add a spiritual dimension to the show to try something new with the franchise, and Skir came up with the idea that there should be a quest to find a balance between nature and technology, rather than the cliched dominance of one over the other.
 That led to the overreaching story arc of restoring vegetation to Cybertron’s surface, which had previously been an idea in the original Marvel Comics treatment.
-It would become the first Transformers series to take place entirely on Cybertron and to not include any human characters.
+It would become the first Transformers series to take place entirely on Cybertron.
 It also further expanded on the concept of the sparks, their transformative abilities, and the overall lifecycle of Transformers.
 The series ended up marking the definitive end of the Generation One continuity (another thing fans weren’t happy about).

 Returning from Beast Wars was Optimus Primal, Rattrap, Cheetor and Predacon-turned-Maximal Blackarachnia (Venus Terzo); all of whom suffered from memory loss and were reverted to their debut beast modes (they had gotten some technological upgrades as Wars progressed).
 The Predacons were replaced by Vehicons: a legion of heavily-armed military Transformers led by Megatron.
 At the head of Megatron’s army was Jetstorm (Brian Drummond), the immensely cocky head of the Aero Drones; Tankor (Paul Dobson), the slow-witted and immensely powerful leader of the Tank Drones; and Thrust (Jim Byrnes), the dark and brooding leader of the Cycle Drones and loyal to Megatron above all others.
-It was eventually discovered that Jetstorm, Tankor and Thrust all contained the sparks of Silverbolt (McNeil), Rhinox and Waspinator, respectively, removed by Megatron and placed in Vehicon bodies.
+It was eventually discovered that Jetstorm, Tankor and Thrust all contained the sparks of Silverbolt (McNeil), a fused wolf and eagle hybrid with an overdeveloped sense of morality and justice, Rhinox and Waspinator, respectively; removed by Megatron and placed in Vehicon bodies.

 |Botanica joins the team.|